Korea, Republic of

 Special tax treatment on income attributed to an overseas transparent entity

-Effective 1 January 2023, a new rule shall allow a special tax treatment on income attributed to an overseas transparent entity in the hands of a Korean resident or company to prevent the possibility that overseas investments of the resident or company might be subject to foreign income tax that would arise as a result of the reverse-hybrid entity rules in foreign countries.
-Under the new rule, the term ‘overseas transparent entity’ that is eligible for the special tax treatment refers to an entity that meets the following two requirements: (i) it should be a foreign corporation under item 3 of Article 2 of the CITL, an overseas investment vehicle under Article 93-2 of the CITL, or an unincorporated association established in a foreign country and treated like a corporation under Korean tax laws (the ’foreign corporation, etc.’), and (ii) a shareholder, an investor, or a beneficiary in the foreign corporation, etc. (the ’investor‘) rather than the foreign corporation should be directly liable for tax on income derived by the foreign corporation, etc. according to the tax laws of the country where the foreign corporation, etc. was established.
-To obtain the special tax treatment, a resident or a domestic corporation that is the investor in the overseas transparent entity must file an application with the concerned district tax office.
-Upon application for the special tax treatment, the income attributed to an overseas transparent entity is considered to be attributed to a Korean resident or company and subject to income tax under domestic tax laws.
+Effective 1 January 2023, a new rule provides a special tax treatment on income attributed to an overseas transparent entity in the hands of a Korean resident individual or domestic company.
+This rule is intended to prevent the possibility that overseas investments by Korean residents or companies might be subject to foreign income tax that would arise due to the application of the reverse-hybrid entity rules in foreign countries.
+Under the new rule, the term ‘overseas transparent entity’ eligible for the special tax treatment refers to an entity that meets the following two requirements: (i) it should fall under a foreign corporation under item 3 of Article 2 of the CITL, an overseas investment vehicle under Article 93-2 of the CITL, or an unincorporated association established in a foreign country and treated like a corporation under Korean tax laws (the ’foreign corporation, etc.’), and (ii) a shareholder, an investor, or a beneficiary in the foreign corporation, etc. (the ’investor‘), rather than the foreign corporation, should be directly liable for tax on income derived by the foreign corporation, etc. according to the tax laws of the country where the foreign corporation, etc. was established.
+To benefit from the special tax treatment, a Korean resident individual or a domestic company that is an investor in an overseas transparent entity must file an application for the special tax treatment with the concerned tax office.
+Once the application is filed, the income attributed to the overseas transparent entity will be regarded as income attributed to the Korean resident individual or domestic company and be subject to income tax under domestic tax laws.

 Deduction limit on hybrid financial instruments

-In a commitment to implement the hybrid mismatch rules recommended by the OECD (BEPS Action 2), a new rule was introduced in 2018 to limit expense deductions for hybrid mismatch arrangements.
-Hybrid financial instruments include financial instruments that are treated as a debt in Korea but treated as an equity in a foreign country.
-In principle, interest expense deduction for Korean tax purposes will be denied for the amount of payment that is not taxed in a counterpart jurisdiction.
+In a commitment to implement the hybrid mismatch rules recommended by the OECD (BEPS Action 2), a new rule was introduced in 2018 to limit expense deductions related to hybrid mismatch arrangements.
+Hybrid financial instruments include financial instruments that are treated as debt in Korea but treated as equity in a foreign country.
+In principle, interest expense deductions for Korean tax purposes will be disallowed for the amount of the corresponding payment that is not taxed in a counterpart jurisdiction.
 Domestic corporations that engage in transactions of prescribed hybrid financial instruments shall submit a statement of adjustments to interest expenses concerning hybrid financial instruments by the filing due date of the CIT return for the relevant fiscal year.
-Effective 1 January 2023, a new penalty of up to KRW 30 million per instrument shall be imposed against the failure to comply with the submission requirement.
+Effective 1 January 2023, a new penalty of up to KRW 30 million per instrument shall be imposed for the failure to comply with the submission requirement.

 Related-party transactions